Skip to content

 devices:

+8. With VPN_CONF you can set the name used for your WireGuard config.
 This is an example of how your wg0.conf file should look like.
 If there's a lot of extra stuff, remove it unless you know what it's there for.
-Don't forget to add PreUp and adjust ÀllowedIPs.
+The WireGuard config is automatically modified to use AllowedIPs = 0.0.0.0/1,128.0.0.0/1 for compatibility with Synology/QNAP/Asustor systems if you append -fix, so VPN_CONF=wg0-fix.

 [Interface]